Dan1elWes/Mission_0_MA_NZ/README.md

 About The Project

-You will need to create 1 page with a mobile responsive layout.
+We needed to create 1 page with a mobile responsive layout.
 Below are the requirements:

 The digital team would like to prototype a solution that resembles the wireframe provided to us.